tavgreen/reconstructing_images/README.md

-# Image Generation using Auto-Encoder
+# Image Reconstruction using Auto-Encoder
 ## Description ##
 This project is about how to generate MNIST images using Auto Encoder from MNIST Image.
-Image generation can be useful for reconstructing poor quality image or improve existing image.
+Image Reconstruction can be useful for reconstructing poor quality image or improve existing image.
 MNIST File can be found at [Yann Lecun](http://yann.lecun.com/exdb/mnist/).
 This project is developed by using [Python3.6](https://www.python.org/downloads/release/python-360/), [Tensorflow](http://tensorflow.org) and Matplotlib